What is emotional eating?

 5-Practice mindfulness:

-The best way to outsmart our reptilian brains that urges us to eat even when we don’t want to is to practice mindfulness.
+The best way to outsmart our reptilian brains, which urge us to eat even when we don’t want to, is to practice mindfulness.
 When we’re dealing with stress, the best thing we can do is slow down and take a few deep breaths.
-This resets our sympathetic nervous systems , allowing us to focus on making better choices, choices that serve us long-term and not just provide temporary gratification.
+This resets our sympathetic nervous systems, allowing us to focus on making better choices, choices that serve us long-term and not just provide temporary gratification.

 6-Don’t Tempt Yourself: